The Frank Doezema Family History

 barely had enough food to eat.
 Frank had a temper too, but he never displayed

 it outside the home.
+The

 older girls were baptized with Dutch names based on Netherlandic naming